oliveruh/oliverbot/README.md

 Project name | Main language | Description
 -------------|---------------|-----------
-[Debt Watcher](https://github.com/oliverbot/debts-watcher-api) | Java | A personal project with the goal to help anyone with a lot of credit card debts to pay monthly.
+[Observatório de Projetos de Lei](https://github.com/oliverbot/ProjetosLeisPernambuco) | Python | Monitors the bills created by legislators in Pernambuco, using Artificial Intelligence to make the content of the laws accessible to the general public.

 <b>I'm currently working with the following technologies:</b>